upkero/upkero/README.md

 ### 🧠 About me

-I specialize in building web applications and solving backend problems with Python.
+I build web applications and solving backend problems with Python.
 I focus on delivering well-structured, maintainable projects with clean and readable code.
 <!--
 ---